bgordon0102/MyNBABot/docs/EA_SPORTS_INTEGRATION.md

 # EA Sports Integration for LEAGUEbuddy

-This integration allows LEAGUEbuddy to connect with EA Sports accounts to import Madden league data, player ratings, and draft classes directly from EA's servers.
+This integration allows LEAGUEbuddy to connect with EA Sports accounts using **the exact same method as snallabot** to import Madden league data, player ratings, and draft classes directly from EA's servers.

-## How It Works
+## How It Works (Identical to snallabot)

-LEAGUEbuddy uses the same OAuth flow as snallabot and other EA Sports integrations:
+LEAGUEbuddy uses the exact same OAuth flow, constants, and API endpoints as snallabot:

-### 1. Authentication Flow
+### 1. Authentication Flow (Snallabot Method)
 - User runs `/ea connect` in Discord
-- LEAGUEbuddy opens a browser to EA Sports login page
+- LEAGUEbuddy opens a setup page at `http://127.0.0.1:3000`
+- User clicks "Login to EA" which opens the official EA Sports login
-- User logs in with their normal EA account credentials
-- EA redirects to `http://127.0.0.1:3000/callback` (localhost)
+- After login, EA redirects to `http://127.0.0.1/success?code=...` (blank page)
+- **This blank page is normal and expected**
+- User copies the entire URL and pastes it back in the setup form
-- LEAGUEbuddy captures the authentication token
+- LEAGUEbuddy exchanges the code for access/refresh tokens
-- Connection is established automatically

 ### 2. Security
 - **No credentials stored**: LEAGUEbuddy never stores your EA username/password